Pradeesha-s/6-day-DevOps/Day-6/README.md

 If pod goes down, along with the pod, we going to lose data - To overcome this problem, we have to implement volumes in Kubernetes.
 Replica Set: Replica Set is a Kubernetes object.
 It is going to maintain minimum number of nodes 24/7 (Replica set is always maintain desired state is equal to the actual state).

-git clone https://github.com/TarunG8504/tarun-k86-manifestfiles.git ls cd tarun-k86-manifestfiles kubectl apply -f rs.yaml kubectl get pods -n tarun-ns kubectl get rs -n tarun-ns
+git clone https://github.com/Pradeesha-s/pradeesha-k86-manifestfiles.git ls cd pradeesha-k86-manifestfiles kubectl apply -f rs.yaml kubectl get pods -n pradeesha-ns kubectl get rs -n pradeesha-ns

-kubectl describe pod cart-page-rs-c2t8t -n tarun-ns
+kubectl describe pod cart-page-rs-c2t8t -n pradeesha-ns

-Clusters -> tarun-cluster -> Add node group -> test-linux-2 -> IAM role(name) -> launch template -> next -> Instance type (2 cpu, 4gb ram) -> desired node(3) -> maximum node (5) -> enable auto-repair -> next -> next -> create
+Clusters -> pradeesha-cluster -> Add node group -> test-linux-2 -> IAM role(name) -> launch template -> next -> Instance type (2 cpu, 4gb ram) -> desired node(3) -> maximum node (5) -> enable auto-repair -> next -> next -> create

 Replica-Set problems In real-time applications, we don't recommend to use replica sets, because we cant able to perform rollout, rollback operations.
 Deployments: In Kubernetes, we are deploying applications using deployment objects or deployment controller.
 Deployment will manage the replica set, replica set will manage the pods.

-kubectl get rs -n tarun-ns kubectl delete rs cart-page-rs -n tarun-ns kubectl apply -f deployment.yaml -n tarun-ns kubectl get deployments -n tarun-ns kubectl get pods -o wide -n tarun-ns
+kubectl get rs -n pradeesha-ns kubectl delete rs cart-page-rs -n pradeesha-ns kubectl apply -f deployment.yaml -n pradeesha-ns kubectl get deployments -n pradeesha-ns kubectl get pods -o wide -n pradeesha-ns

 If you want to expose application through the web browser, Kubernetes will introduce object called services, there are 3 types of services: ClusterIP Service NodePort Service LoadBalancer Service

-We are going to implement load-balancer service now, service.yaml git pull kubectl apply -f service.yaml -n tarun-ns
+We are going to implement load-balancer service now, service.yaml git pull kubectl apply -f service.yaml -n shraddha-ns

-kubectl get svc -n tarun-ns
+kubectl get svc -n pradeesha-ns

 Monitoring: To understand what's going inside the application, we are implementing monitoring dashboards.
 With the help of monitoring dashboards, we can recognise if something goes wrong in the application and also we can able to identify how much cpu, how much memory consuming by pods, nodes, cluster health.